 Last year, Grand View Research estimated the global AI market was valued at $62.35bn in 2020, and predicted that this would rise to more than $930bn by 2028.

-Reflecting on recent years, Paolo Personeni, managing director of managed betting services at Sportradar, sees AI as indicative of how the industry has matured and essential to its ongoing development.
+Reflecting on recent years, Paolo Personeni, managing director of managed betting services at Sportradar, sees AI as indicative of how the industry has matured and is essential to its ongoing development.

 “Our industry has undergone significant digital transformation in the past five years and artificial intelligence has been critical in its evolution,” he says. “[It] is an essential component of product development.”

 It could be argued that the gambling industry is an ideal testing ground for AI.
 AI functions through harvesting data, which allows it to analyse statistics and occurrences to continually improve upon its accuracy.

 And data is at the heart of how AI operates in the gambling industry, as Lloyd Danzig, founder and managing partner at Sharp Alpha Advisors, points out.
 “The gambling industry relies heavily on the leveraging of historical data to anticipate future outcomes and behaviours,” says Danzig.

 “This is a core competency required for game design, oddsmaking, risk management, customer profiling, rewards programme optimisation and fraud detection.”

 AI’s use in sports betting is particularly key, says Personeni, as an asset to ensure Sportradar’s products and solutions are as accurate as possible.
 “For Sportradar, one of our core focus areas is on utilising machine and deep learning to develop exceptional computer vision capabilities, which is a form of artificial intelligence that teaches models to interpret and understand videos and images,” he explains.